-This course is designed to provide the student with a realistic hands-on view and experience of working in the field by participating in a real massage therapy clinic or 'mock' clinic environment.
+This module is designed to provide the student with a realistic hands-on view and experience of working in the field by participating in a real massage therapy clinic or 'mock' clinic environment.
 The clinic provides the students an opportunity to enhance skills learned and practiced from instruction.
 This course is a continuation of supervised clinical practice integrating the principles of Swedish massage, chair massage and adjunctive therapeutic modalities.
 Students are afforded the opportunity to practice their massage and evaluation skills on a diverse group of subjects.
-Prerequisite: Successful completion of 6 of the 9 modules and Instructor approval.
-Students may be able to start the clinic prior to the 6th module with instructor approval.
+Prerequisite: Successful completion of 6 of the 9 modules and instructor approval.
 Lecture Hours: 00.0 Lab Hours: 00.0 Other Hours: 30.0.